emmareimer/goodneighbor/client/README.md

 -- Tasks are links to render back to the findone task page -- Edit zip code TODO: (Emma) add in to typedefs/resolvers

+// CreateTask page
+-- name
+-- category*
+-- description*
+-- directions*
+-- contactlessDirections*
+-- created_by: user
+-- claimed_by: user
+-- A button to claim the task

 // Stretch Goals:
 -- Flagging/reporting tasks